iotaledger/bee/docs/dev/specs/packable.md

 `std::convert::Infallible` type as `Packable::Error` for structs by default.

 However, sometimes it is necessary to use a different error type when deriving `Packable`.
-Two examplew where this can happen  is when `Packable` is being derived for a type that contains a field which has a custom implementation of `Packable` or when `Packable` is being derived for a struct whose fields use a `Packable::Error` type different from `Infallible`.
+Two examples where this can happen are when `Packable` is being derived for a type that contains a field which has a custom implementation of `Packable` or when `Packable` is being derived for a struct whose fields use a `Packable::Error` type different from `Infallible`.
 In that case the user can